STOL

-Design considerations
+Design

-Many fixed-wing STOL aircraft are bush planes, though some, like the de Havilland Canada Dash-7, are designed for use on prepared airstrips; likewise, many STOL aircraft are taildraggers, though there are exceptions like the PAC P-750 XSTOL, the Quest Kodiak, the de Havilland Canada DHC-6 Twin Otter and the Peterson 260SE.
-Autogyros also have STOL capability, needing a short ground roll to get airborne, but capable of a near-zero ground roll when landing.
+STOL aircraft come in configurations such as bush planes, autogyros, and taildraggers, and those such as the de Havilland Canada Dash-7 that are designed for use on conventional airstrips.
+The PAC P-750 XSTOL, the Daher Kodiak, the de Havilland Canada DHC-6 Twin Otter and the Wren 460 have STOL capability, needing a short ground roll to get airborne, but are capable of a near-zero ground roll when landing.

-Runway length requirement is a function of the square of the minimum flying speed (stall speed), and most design effort is spent on reducing this number.
+For any plane, the required runway length is a function of the square of the stall speed (minimum flying speed), and much design effort is spent on minimizing this number.
 For takeoff, large power/weight ratios and low drag help the plane to accelerate for flight.
-The landing run is minimized by strong brakes, low landing speed, thrust reversers or spoilers (less common).
-Overall STOL performance is set by the length of runway needed to land or take off, whichever is longer.
+For landing, the length is minimized by strong brakes, low landing speed, and thrust reversers or spoilers.
+Overall STOL performance is set by the longer of the runway needed to land or take off.

-Of equal importance to short ground run is the ability to clear obstacles, such as hills, on both take off and landing.
-For takeoff, large power/weight ratios and low drag result in a high rate of climb required to clear obstacles.
-For landing, high drag allows the aeroplane to descend steeply to the runway without building excess speed resulting in a longer ground run.
-Drag is increased by use of flaps (devices on the wings) and by a forward slip (causing the aeroplane to fly somewhat sideways through the air to increase drag).
+Of equal importance to runway length is the ability to clear obstacles, such as hills, beyond the runway.
+For takeoff, large power/weight ratios and low drag increase the rate of climb – required to clear obstacles.
+For landing, high drag allows the plane to descend steeply without building speed, which would require a longer ground run.
+Drag is increased by use of flaps on the wings and by forward slip (causing the plane to fly somewhat sideways to increase drag).

-Normally, a STOL aircraft will have a large wing for its weight.
-These wings often use aerodynamic devices like flaps, slots, slats, and vortex generators.
-Typically, designing an aircraft for excellent STOL performance reduces maximum speed, but does not reduce payload lifting ability.
-The payload is critical, because many small, isolated communities rely on STOL aircraft as their only transportation link to the outside world for passengers or cargo; examples include many communities in the Canadian north and Alaska.
+Typically, a STOL aircraft has a large wing for its weight.
+These wings may use aerodynamic devices like flaps, slots, slats, and vortex generators.
+Typically, achieving excellent STOL performance reduces maximum speed, but not payload ability.
+The payload is critical, because many small, isolated communities rely on STOL aircraft as their only link to the outside world for passengers or cargo; examples include many communities in the Canadian north and Alaska.

 Most STOL aircraft can land either on- or off-airport.
-Typical off-airport landing areas include snow or ice (using skis), fields or gravel riverbanks (often using special fat, low-pressure tundra tires), and water (using floats): these areas are often extremely short and obstructed by tall trees or hills.
-Wheel skis and amphibious floats combine wheels with skis or floats, allowing the choice of landing on snow/water or a prepared runway.
+Typical off-airport landing areas include snow or ice (using skis), fields or gravel riverbanks (often using special fat, low-pressure tundra tires), and water (using floats): these areas are often short and obstructed by trees or hills.
+Wheel skis and amphibious floats combine wheels with skis or floats, allowing landing on snow/water.